8balloon/eigenstate/README.md

 See [here](https://github.com/8balloon/frontend-boilerplate/tree/master/src).

 This is a React Router setup that implements multiple routes in a single page.
-It demonstrates how to compose `stateDefinition`s and views through composition.
+It demonstrates how to handle using multiple stores and views.
 It is a part of a larger [boilerplate](https://github.com/8balloon/frontend-boilerplate), which incorporates Webpack and SASS.